If you have a 3 year old, this information is for you!

 Why Are There Only 6 Toys On This List?

-I hope that this list of toys has been helpful for deciding what might be of interest and benefit to a 3 year old.
+I hope that this list of toys has been helpful for deciding what the best learning toys for 3 year olds are.

 I only choose 6 toys because if you are going to buy any toys for your preschooler these 6 are must haves!